emipa606/ReconAndDiscovery/README.md

 New Sites!

 - Crashed ships: What will you find inside?
 A wealth of treasures?
 A crew in need of help?
-A horde of flesh-eating ♥♥♥♥♥hillas?
-All three!?
-It's probably all three.
-Whatever it is, be quick, because you're not the only one who saw the ship come down.

 -Lost labs: There's a rumour going around that luciferium addiction can be cured.
 Did the scientists here succeed, or will you get a dose of half-crazed nanites, sick of being poked and prodded?